Tornadoes of 2011: May 21–26 (United States)

 Late in the afternoon on May 24, supercells began forming over western Kansas and Oklahoma, as the National Weather Service predicted a dangerous tornado outbreak.
 As a line of powerful cells began to take shape, trained spotters reported large tornadoes near El Reno, Oklahoma and in rural Grady County, Oklahoma.
 One of these swept from Binger to Guthrie, destroying many homes and causing at least nine fatalities.
-This tornado was rated an EF5, the sixth of the year and second of the outbreak sequence.
+This tornado was rated an EF5 even though only one location sustained up to 296 mph winds (Cactus 117 Oil drilling site off of I-40), the sixth of the year and second of the outbreak sequence.
 Three other EF4 tornadoes developed among the many other tornadoes that day.

 At around 10:00 p.m.
 EDT on May 25, an EF3 tornado hit the city of Bedford, Indiana.
 U.S. Route 50 was temporarily closed due to heavy debris.
-Also, a tornado had reportedly touched down in Keyser, WV and tracked as far as Berkeley Springs.
+A tornado reportedly formed in Keyser, WV and tracked as far as Berkeley Springs.
 Three tornadoes also hit the Sacramento Valley of California, north of Sacramento.
-One tornado rated at EF1, struck east of Artois uprooting hundreds of almond trees, and causing damage to farm equipment and roofing materials.
-Another tornado rated at EF1, struck south of Durham, uprooting thousands of almond trees, destroying an out building, and damaging a barn.
-A tornado rated at EF2, struck northwest of Oroville, causing heavy damage to a ranch and a garage.
+One tornado—rated EF1—struck east of Artois, uprooting hundreds of almond trees and causing damage to farm equipment and roofing materials.
+Another tornado rated EF1 struck south of Durham, uprooting thousands of almond trees, destroying an outbuilding, and damaging a barn.
+The third tornado, rated EF2, struck northwest of Oroville, causing heavy damage to a ranch and a garage.
 On May 26, strong thunderstorms travelled through the Cumberland Valley in South Central Pennsylvania with reports of EF1 tornadoes near Carlisle, Mechanicsburg, and Hershey.
 Tornadoes also destroyed the setup for the Harrisburg ArtsFest scheduled to take place the following weekend.

-May 29–31

-Tornado activity continued across the Northern United States near the end of May, with a couple rounds of storms working eastward and producing scattered tornadoes.
-On May 29, three EF1 tornadoes were confirmed in Michigan, causing relatively minor damage.
-Late that evening, another EF1 tornado struck Knoxville, Pennsylvania, damaging at least 25 homes and over 250 trees.
-On the evening of May 30, more tornadoes occurred over Nebraska, the Dakotas, and Minnesota.
-The tornadoes in the Fargo, North Dakota area were most impactful, with two high-end EF2 tornadoes striking near the city.
-Five other tornadoes, one rated EF2 and four rated EF1, struck nearby areas.
-Numerous homes and other structures were damaged, but no injuries were reported.
-A final EF1 tornado moved through Bay County, Michigan, on May 31 to end the month, with several homes sustaining minor damage.

 June

-There were 177 tornadoes reported in the United States in June, of which 156 were confirmed.

-In addition to the events listed below, two tornadoes caused moderate damage in the city of New Plymouth in New Zealand.